Housebuilder Partnerships

 • This process does not comprise a public procurement process.

 • The LDA cannot provide stage payments or construction funding through this process.
-However, Home Building Finance Ireland (‘HBFI’) has provided financing terms that may be made available to prospective partners, subject to the HBFI underwriting process.
+However, Home Building Finance Ireland (‘HBFI’) can provide financing terms that may be made available to prospective partners, subject to the HBFI underwriting process financing terms that may be made available to prospective partners, subject to the HBFI underwriting process.

-• Standard form contract terms and conditions to be communicated and agreed early in the evaluation / assessment process.
+• Contract terms and conditions to be communicated and agreed early in the evaluation / assessment process.

 • Evaluation criteria and timetables in relation to the process may be altered or changed without notice at the sole discretion of the LDA.